Top 10 Free Things to do in Madrid, Spain

 There is almost ALWAYS something going on: an event of some sort, ventriloquists entertaining kids and adults, different exercise classes, musicians sharing their talents al aire libre, outdoor book stands, tourists and locals enjoying a boat ride in the pond inside the park…you get the image.

-Best of all, you don’t even have to spend money to do anything in Retiro—you can just go to people-watch, which is very entertaining in itself.
+Best of all, you don’t even have to spend money to do anything in Retiro—you can go to people-watch, which is very entertaining.

-No matter what season you may be in Madrid, Retiro is always a good idea because there is ALWAYS something happening, and the park is beautiful no matter what season it may be.
+Retiro is always a good idea no matter what season you may be in Madrid because there is ALWAYS something happening, and the park is beautiful no matter what season it may be.

 3. Parque de las Siete Tetas